Authentic Pakistani Chai

 - Place water in a saucepan over high heat.
 Once it comes to a boil, add tea-leaves or tea bag and cardamom.
 Reduce the heat to medium and gently allow this to simmer for a minute or two.

-- Add the milk and raise the heat back to high.
+- Add the milk and raise the heat back to high (or allow the milk to come to a simmer on its own).

 - As it begins to boil, the chai will rise in the saucepan.
 Remove the pan from heat before it reaches the top of the saucepan.
 Do this a few times to really develop the flavor while using a ladle to scoop and pour back the chai.
 Alternately, once it comes to a boil, lower the heat and allow it to simmer to desired strength (~3-5 minutes).

 - Pour this chai through a small sieve into your favorite cups and sweeten using sugar or honey.